-Table 12 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
+Table 14 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
 Map 21 illustrates the locations of the OSWWTSs while Maps 6 to 10 illustrate the risk to surface and groundwaters and the likelihood of inadequate percolation, all of which is based on soil, sub-soil and geological characteristics.
 Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent moves too quickly through the subsoil pose a risk to groundwaters.
 OSWWTS effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of household cleaning products can introduce a range of harmful chemicals to the water environment.

-There are 2,382 systems in the contributing catchment and their density is higher than the national average.
-The risk to surface waters from pathogens and phosphorus is also high throughout the catchment.
+There are 1,778 systems in the contributing catchment and their density is much higher than the national average.
+The risk to surface waters from pathogens and phosphorus is very high throughout the catchment as is the likelihood of inadequate percolation.
 The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Most of them are located in the coastal region of the catchment, many in the direct vicinity of the shellfish area.
+Many of them are located in the coastal region of the catchment in the direct vicinity of the shellfish area.
 Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with these systems and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.
+Therefore, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
+These systems therefore could possibly be affecting shellfish water quality in this shellfish area.